benbuck/finestray/README.md

     `C:\Windows\notepad.exe`.
 This must exactly match the path of the executable that owns the window, or you can leave this empty if you don't care which executable created the window.
 - **Window class**:
     This value corresponds to the "class" of the window.
-The class is an internal value, which you can find using a tool like Window Spy or Spy++.
+The class is an internal value, which you can find using the spy feature, or with a tool like Window Spy or Spy++.
 The class you provide must exactly match the internal value, or you can leave this empty if you don't care what the class name is.
 - **Window title**:
     This typically corresponds to the text at the top of the window in the title bar, or shown in the taskbar.
 The value is provided as a regular expression (<https://en.cppreference.com/w/cpp/regex>).
 If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "My Document - Notepad", you could use a regular expression like ".*Notepad$".

+All of these values can be automatically filled by selecting the Spy button, and following the instructions to select the window you want to auto-tray.

 ## Command Line Options